elaaf/spocker/docs/docker-spark-get-started.md

-# Socker - Multi-Host Dockerized Spark using Docker Swarm
+# Spocker - Multi-Host Dockerized Spark using Docker Swarm

 Hi there, this a step-by-step guide to get a Dockerized Spark (StandAlone) up-and-running on a cluster using the Docker Swarm which is a multi-host container orchestartion tool.